last updated 03/17/15

 22. What airport should I fly into?

-You can fly into Austin, 1st choice or San Antonio, 2nd choice.
+You can fly into Austin at 65 mile away, or San Antonio at 90 miles away, 2nd choice.

 23. What other costs should I expect once I'm on the ranch?

 Please allow for animal cleaning, guide/staff fee of $100/hunter, and gratuities.
 Any balances due, are to be paid in cash only at check-in.
-Also have your cleaning fees guide/staff fee, and gratuities in cash.
 Only additional trophy hunts can be paid with credit card.
 No checks.

 24. Do I need to rent a car?